yaraburvin/mark-nodejs-proj--http-conventions/README.md

 Now, try having a look at the test code and making sense of it.

+(The tests for PUT are being skipped right now - we'll be writing a handler for that soon.)

 In particular, look for the following:
 - How are status codes being tested?
 - How is sending data in a JSON body being simulated and tested?

+## Exercise 4: Testing `DELETE /signature/:epoch`

+> 🎯 **Success criterion:** you have a test written for DELETE requests made to `/signature/:epoch`

+Write a test for the DELETE `/signature/:epoch` route handler.

+It will look very similar to some other tests (although it's up to you to figure out how!).

+Once you've written it, so that it passes, you should also **check that it is possible for the tests to fail** by deliberately modifying the server code in a way which should make the tests fail.
+(Tests that pass no matter what aren't helpful - we want tests which tell us when we're doing something wrong.)

+## Exercise 5: Writing `PUT /signature/:epoch`

+> 🎯 **Success criterion:** you have a route handler written for PUT requests made to `/signature/:epoch` that passes the tests

+Now, unskip the `describe` block for the tests for PUT `/signature/:epoch` - you'll find that they fail when you run the tests.

+It's up to you to write the route handler to make the tests pass!

 ## Tasks